rclone/rclone/MANUAL.md

       --hubic-chunk-size SizeSuffix                  Above this size files will be chunked into a _segments container. (default 5G)
       --hubic-client-id string                       Hubic Client Id
       --hubic-client-secret string                   Hubic Client Secret
-      --hubic-no-chunk                               Don't chunk files during streaming upload.
+      --hubic-encoding MultiEncoder                  This sets the encoding for the backend. (default Slash,InvalidUtf8) --hubic-no-chunk                               Don't chunk files during streaming upload.
+      --jottacloud-encoding MultiEncoder             This sets the encoding for the backend. (default Slash,LtGt,DoubleQuote,Colon,Question,Asterisk,Pipe,Del,Ctl,InvalidUtf8,Dot)
       --jottacloud-hard-delete                       Delete files permanently rather than putting them into the trash.
       --jottacloud-md5-memory-limit SizeSuffix       Files bigger than this will be cached on disk to calculate the MD5 if required. (default 10M)
       --jottacloud-unlink                            Remove existing public link to file/folder with link command rather than creating.
       --jottacloud-upload-resume-limit SizeSuffix    Files bigger than this can be resumed if the upload fail's. (default 10M)
+      --koofr-encoding MultiEncoder                  This sets the encoding for the backend. (default Slash,BackSlash,Del,Ctl,InvalidUtf8,Dot)
       --koofr-endpoint string                        The Koofr API endpoint to use (default "https://app.koofr.net") --koofr-mountid string                         Mount ID of the mount to use.
 If omitted, the primary mount is used.
       --koofr-password string                        Your Koofr password for rclone (generate one at https://app.koofr.net/app/admin/preferences/password)